 Every aspect of this week was centered around creating an environment where people can freely talk to each other, do something together of value that will help exude their personal side, and have an enriching experience that will shape all of us to continue on this road to keep collaborating, ideating, and start crafting the next chapter of Mindset together!

-Yes, we did go to that Twins game and had a wonderful time at Target Field.
+Yes, we did go to that Twins game and had a wonderful time at Target Field in Minneapolis MN.
 The ambiance on and off the field was truly magnificent.
 The energy flowing through the stadium was full of optimism, indicating that sense of normalcy that we all have been craving for so long.

 The team event planned for the community project at The Bakken Museum was a perfect opportunity for the team to give back to the community while enjoying team camaraderie.
 On their grounds, they have sprawling lawns and community gardens.
 We were assigned tasks by Chris, the Director of Facilities, to assist with a variety of maintenance tasks to keep the grounds looking great, including tending gardens.
 It was a great afternoon to work together outside and contribute to an organization which shares the passions and core values of Mindset.